alchematik/athanor/docs/core_concepts/translators.md

 ## Generating Consumer SDKs

-Translator plugins are able to generate source code to be used by provider consumers in the programming language that the translator supports given a representation of the provider schema.
+Translator plugins are able to generate source code to be used by blueprint authors in the programming language that the translator supports given a representation of the provider schema.
 Athanor will invoke the `GenerateConsumerSDK` RPC of the translator plugin.
 The translator plugin should read the provider schema representation located at the input path provided in the